-In recent years, knowledge and evidence has been acquired regarding food packaging and chemical migration from it into food, Solheim highlighted.
+In recent years, knowledge and evidence has been acquired regarding chemical migration from food packaging into food, Solheim highlighted.
 “The chemicals causing the most disquiet have been bisphenol A (BPA) and phthalates,” he noted.
 “BPA may disrupt hormone and reproductive systems,” he explained, and “[t]here are also suspicions that it could contribute to diabetes, heart disease and even cancer.”
-Phthalates “are linked to fertility problems, pregnancy complications and other health issues,” he further described.
+Phthalates “are linked to fertility problems, pregnancy complications and other health issues,” he further summarized.

 Less is known about the human health effects of microplastics, a topic “UN Environment and others have been raising red flags about . . . for a few years now,” Solheim reminded.
 Microplastics are “pieces of plastic under 5 millimeters in length” and they “come from many sources: larger pieces of plastic that break up; microbeads, which are added to health and beauty products like toothpastes and face scrubs; and synthetic fibers,” he explained.
 Microplastic particles “pass through water filtration systems and end up in the ocean, water bodies and our drinking water” (FPF reported).
 According to Sherri Mason, a microplastics researcher at the State University of New York at Fredonia, U.S., “[w]e have seen the impacts on aquatic species – from dehydration/starvation to the transmission of bioaccumulative toxic compounds – and we shouldn’t expect it to be any different for us.”